Dead Space (mobile game): Development and release

 The mobile game was announced in October 2010.
 The iOS version was released first on January 25, 2011 by Electronic Arts.
 It was updated in May with a new weapon, chapter select, a survival mode, and a new difficulty level.
+The survival mode is a timed horde mode which the player has a mode timer which counts down and must kill enemies to increase it thus preventing it from reaching 0 which kills the player, the mode once started goes on forever until player quits or dies from the timer or from enemies, the mode features a couple of maps which are locations taken from the story mode.
 Versions adjusted for Xperia Play and BlackBerry devices were released, using the iOS version.
 The Android version was released in December 2011.
 It was also announced for Windows Phone 8 as part of a deal with Nokia that saw several EA games released exclusively on Nokia branded Windows Phones.
 The iOS version was quietly removed from the App Store by Electronic Arts along with a number of other mobile titles from their library.
 The Android version was taken down between January and March 2016.